skip to content

 The Cambridge Centre for Neuromorphic Computing Materials is an emerging collaboration network where we make use of our expertise in materials nanoengineering and characterisation to create materials which can emulate biological synaptic behaviour, but are fully compatible with CMOS technology.

-Our expertise spans fundamental materials development, device and materials physics, and we are looking to expand into circuit integration.
-So far, we mainly work with resistive switching materials and ferroelectrics, and cover all areas from materials deposition and analysis to advanced electrical measurements.
+Our expertise spans fundamental materials development, device and materials physics and fabrication, and we are looking to expand into circuit and bioelectronic integration.
+So far, we mainly work with resistive switching materials and ferroelectrics, and cover all areas from materials deposition and analysis to advanced electrical measurements of devices.

 Latest News